TomWoodScott/TomWoodScott/README.md

 ## I am a mathematics graduate who loves to learn!

 - 👀 I’m interested in learning new coding languages
-- 🌱 I’m currently learning python
+- 🌱 I’m currently working on: FreeCodeCamp's 'Data Analysis with Python' course
 - 📫 How to reach me thomaswoodland-scott@hotmail.com
 - 🥅 2022 Goals: